harrisonized/harrisonized.github.io/_posts/2020-02-02-prepare-laptop-for-ds.md

 4. [Java](https://java.com/en/download/mac_download.jsp).
 Like Homebrew, you'll need this to use certain software and web tools.
 Better to install it now.

 5. [Seagate Paragon Driver](https://www.seagate.com/support/software/paragon/).
 This tool will enable you to write to NTFS filesystem, which is commonly found on large external hard drives, which may be useful to you if you need to move large quantities of files off of your machine to make space for your bootcamp work.
+Theoretically, you could format your hard drives as exFAT, but in my experience, exFAT tends to waste a lot of space, ie. the space on disk is MUCH larger than the size of the files.

 6. [Anaconda](https://www.anaconda.com/distribution/#macos).
 Use the 64-bit graphical installer.
 Note that [the installation path is different on MacOS](https://docs.anaconda.com/anaconda/install/mac-os/).
 On Ubuntu, the anaconda3 folder is installed in your home directory, but on MacOS, the anaconda3 folder is installed in the /opt/ directory.
 When you first install it, you'll find that jupyter notebook won't work, because [Apple changed the default shell from bash to zsh](https://www.theverge.com/2019/6/4/18651872/apple-macos-catalina-zsh-bash-shell-replacement-features), which is also the default for Catalina.
 In order to get it to work, [you'll need to copy the contents of ~/.bash_profile into ~/.zshrc](https://stackoverflow.com/questions/31615322/zsh-conda-pip-installs-command-not-found/48239937#48239937).
 Use: